Bus Rapid Transit System Peshawar

 - More friendly means of travel for women and children;

-- Will allow an improved environment for passengers with limited mobility;
+- Will allow for an improved environment for passengers with limited mobility;

 - Improve land values along the BRT Corridor and promote economic development; and

-TransPeshawar was planned to use a fleet of 255 buses, of which 155 will be 12 meter-long buses, while 65 will be 18 meter-long articulated buses.
-The articulated buses will run only within the Service route, while the 12 meter-long buses will run in mainly in the Feeder system.
-Buses arrive every 3 minutes throughout peak hours, and every 5 minutes during non-peak hours.
+TransPeshawar planned to use a fleet of 255 buses, of which 155 will be 12-meter-long buses, while 65 will be 18-meter-long articulated buses.
+The articulated buses will run only within the Service route, while the 12-meter-long buses will run mainly within the Feeder system.
+Buses arrive every 3 minutes throughout peak hours and every 5 minutes during non-peak hours.